AdobeDocs/commerce-admin.en/help/customers/realtime-cdp-audiences.md

 ![Sending Data from Headless Storefront to Backend](./assets/aem-commerce-architecture.png)

 After you [install](#install-the-extension) and [configure](#configure-the-extension) the extension, the AEP Web SDK contains the Audience information in the form of segment membership.

+To capture those segment memberships from the SDK, see this [code snippet](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/custom-personalization.html#example-response-for-custom-personalization-with-attributes).

-You pass those segments to the Commerce server-side within the GraphQL header.
+Once retrieved, you can then pass those segments to Commerce within the GraphQL header.
 For example:

 ```bash
 curl 'http://magento.config/graphql' -H 'Authorization: Bearer abc123' -H 'aep-segments-membership: urlencoded_list_of_segments' -H 'Content-Type: application/json' --data-binary '{"query":"query {\ncustomer {\nfirstname\nlastname\nemail\n}\n}"}'